Your essay is your voice about yourself. A recommendation letter is someone else's voice about you.

 It is likely that you will not see your letter.
 Your letter writer is submitting a digital letter of reference.

-On the CASPA application, there is a page where you will submit the name title and email address of the 3-5 people you will be asking to include letters of recommendation too.
+On the CASPA application, there is a page where you will submit the name, title, and email address of the 3-5 people you will be asking to include letters of recommendation.

 CASPA will send an email to your letter writers indicating that they have been selected to submit a letter of reference on your behalf.

 Four guidelines to Letters of Reference for PA School

-When gathering your letters of recommendation focus on these 4 traits:
+When gathering your letters of recommendation, focus on these four traits:

 - Someone who has known you for some time